LordMike/MBW.Tools.RabbitDump/README.md

 * Define source and destinations and move messages between them
 * Fast exports and imports (using batches and push-based subscriptions)
 * Runnable and installable as a tool using `dotnet tool`
+* Supports one-shot and continuous transfers of messages

 ### Packages